chris-moreton/rival-chess-haskell/README.md

 # Haskell Chess Functions

-Rival Chess was first written in Pascal in 1988, then C++ in 1994.
-It was converted to Java in 2010, then to Kotlin in 2019.

-The Kotlin conversion moved the code towards a functional style.
-I'm now rewriting it in Haskell and being forced to do it properly.

 I am a total noob with Haskell and am kinda making it up as I go along, so feel free to laugh at my code, or, even better, tell me what I'm doing wrong.